FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 ```

-As you can see we are importing Electron, React and Webpack, if you do not know what it is i suggest you to read this wonderful article about it.
-Now, focus on the script part, the first one, *watch* will run Webpack in, obliously, *watch* mode to re-compile on change our boundle.
+As you can see we are importing Electron, React and Webpack.
+If the last name is new to you I suggest to read [this](https://scotch.io/tutorials/getting-started-with-webpack-module-bundling-magic) wonderful article about it.
+Now, take allok on the script part, the first one, *watch* will run Webpack in, obviously, *watch* mode to re-compile on change our boundle.
 The second one will just build the application one time.
-The final one is where the magic is, it start Electron and display out application.
+The final one is where the magic is, it starts Electron and displays the application.

 ###First run
 Now it's time to run Electron for the fist time, type: